-Custard is like a pudding, made from egg and milk.
-The coagulation of egg proteins thickens the milk during cooking.
+Custard is like what North Americans call a pudding, made from egg and milk.
+The coagulation of egg protein thickens the milk during cooking.

-Though Custard is generally thought of as a dessert item, and sweet, there are also recipes for savoury Custards such as Fish Custard and Turnip Custard.
-The most famous savoury Custard is, perhaps, Quiche.
+Custard is generally thought of as a dessert item, and sweet.
+Low- and no-sugar versions can also be made using alternative sweeteners.
+In fact, there are also recipes for savoury custards such as fish custard and turnip custard.
+The most famous savoury custard is, perhaps, quiche.

-There are two types of dessert Custard: Custard Sauce and Baked Custard.
-The Custard Sauce is usually thin and pourable, made on top the stove by stirring in a pot.
+There are two types of dessert custard: custard sauce and baked custard.
+A custard sauce is usually thin and pourable, made on top the stove by stirring in a pot.
 It’s also called “soft custard.”
-The Baked Custard is usually firm and spoonable.
+The baked custard is usually firm and spoonable.

 It is brought to the table in a custard jug for pouring out of.

-Most households in the UK now make it from custard powder, or truth to be told, buy it in tubs in the dairy chiller at the supermarkets.
+Most households in the UK now make it from custard powder, or truth be told, buy it ready-made in tubs in the dairy chiller at the supermarkets.

-Custard Sauce can also be used in making Trifle, Egg Nogs, or Frozen Custard.
-If you whip it during cooking, you get what the Italians call “zabaglione."
+Custard sauce can also be used in making trifle, egg nog, or frozen custard.
+If you whip it during cooking, you get what the Italians call “zabaglione“.

 They will actually cook a little bit more after you remove them from the oven.

-Baked Custards can become Crème Brulée.
-Pumpkin Pie is a flavoured Baked Custard.
+Baked custards can become Crème Brulée or a flan.
+Pumpkin Pie is a flavoured baked custard.

-When making a Soft Custard, you have to stir constantly.
+When making a soft custard on the stove top, you have to stir constantly.
 From 12 to 20 minutes, though, is when all the action will happen.
 By the end of 20 minutes, it should be ready.
-If you have a cooking thermometer, the temperature at this point will be 160F (71C).
-Mind, though: if it reaches 180 F (82 C), it will curdle.
+If you have a cooking thermometer, the temperature at this point will be 71 C (160 F).
+Mind, though: if it reaches 82 C (180 F), it will curdle.

 Custard should always be lump free.

-Americans took a shine to Alfred Bird’s Custard Powder as soon as it was available in America.
+Americans took a shine to Alfred Bird’s custard powder as soon as it was available in the United States.

-The commercial market in the UK as of 1989 - 1991: "General Foods’ long-established Birds custard powder and instant custard account for more than 50 per cent of sales in these markets.
+“General Foods’ long-established Birds custard powder and instant custard account for more than 50 per cent of sales in these markets.
 Retailers’ own-labels hold about one-third of the custard powder market with CPC’s Brown and Poloson brand also holding an interest.
-UK manufacturers include Pearce Duff (Dalgety) and Rowntree Mackintosh (Nestlé), while Beecham’s Ambrosia entirely dominates the canned, ready-to-serve custard market." -- Mark, John, and Robert Strange.
+UK manufacturers include Pearce Duff (Dalgety) and Rowntree Mackintosh (Nestlé), while Beecham’s Ambrosia entirely dominates the canned, ready-to-serve custard market.” — Mark, John, and Robert Strange.
 Food Industries: Reviews of United Kingdom Statistical Sources.
 Volume XXVIII.
 London: Chapman & Hall.
 1993.
-Page 508.
-[Ed: "...review is believed to represent the position, broadly speaking, as it obtained in mid-1989, but a few minor revisions have been made to update the main text during the proof-reading stage in mid-1991.”]
+Page 508, 11.2.4.
+[Ed: The researchers note that the “…review is believed to represent the position, broadly speaking, as it was obtained in mid-1989, but a few minor revisions have been made to update the main text during the proof-reading stage in mid-1991.”]